This year, no fewer than 31 projects from 13 different countries made the long list of nominees for the International High-Rise Award.

 Since 2004, the prize has been organized and awarded every two years jointly by the City of Frankfurt, the Deutsches Architekturmuseum (DAM), and DekaBank, and is awarded on the basis of worldwide nominations.

-The publication presents the award winner, as well as all 34 nominated projects from 13 countries, among others by Adjaye Associates, Gehry Partners and WOHA.
+The publication presents the award winner, as well as all 31 nominated projects from 13 countries, among others by OMA, MVRDV, Snøhetta, Skidmore, Owings & Merril as well as Ateliers Jean Nouvel.
 It thereby documents current and significant trends in worldwide high-rise architecture.

 The International High-Rise Award / Internationaler Hochhaus Preis

-Edited by Peter Körner, Peter Cachola Schmal, Jennifer Dyck
+Edited by Peter Körner, Peter Cachola Schmal, Moritz König

 Published by JOVIS Publishers, Berlin